Spec-Q/boinc-install-script-for-apt/README.md

 sudo ./install_boinc.sh

 If all went well, you should now have the boinc client running on your system.
-To verify boinc is running use the following command
+To verify BOINC is running, use the following command

 boinccmd --get_state

+If you need further information on how to use the BOINC client in CLI, see here: https://github.com/BOINC/boinc/wiki/Boinccmd_tool